This beachfront hotel comes with 2 pools and 4 restaurants, plus it puts on some of the best evening shows in Malta.

 Rooms ► View all

-Twin room sleeps up to 4 with twin beds and an extra bed.
-With air-conditioning or heating, ceiling fan, safety deposit box, European satellite TV, mini-fridge and minibar on request.
+Twin room sleeps 2 with twin beds and air-conditioning or heating, ceiling fan, European satellite TV, safety deposit box, mini-fridge and minibar on request.

 deluxe twin room